awsdocs/amazon-ec2-user-guide-windows/doc_source/modify-volume-requirements.md

 1. In the Amazon EC2 console, detach the old volume from the instance, reboot the instance to verify that it functions properly, and delete the old volume\.

 ## Limitations<a name="elastic-volumes-limitations"></a>
++ There are limits to the maximum aggregated storage that can be requested across volume modifications\.
+For more information, see [Amazon EBS service quotas](https://docs.aws.amazon.com/general/latest/gr/ebs-service.html#limits_ebs) in the *Amazon Web Services General Reference*\.
++ The new volume size cannot exceed the supported volume capacity\.
+For more information, see [Constraints on the size and configuration of an EBS volume](volume_constraints.md)\.
 + You can't use Elastic Volume operations to modify the volume type of Multi\-Attach enabled `io2` volumes\.
 + You can't use Elastic Volume operations to change the volume type, size, or Provisioned IOPS of Multi\-Attach enabled `io1 `volumes\.
-+ The new volume size cannot exceed the supported volume capacity\.
-For more information, see [Constraints on the size and configuration of an EBS volume](volume_constraints.md)\.
 + If the volume was attached before November 3, 2016 23:40 UTC, you must initialize Elastic Volumes support\.
 For more information, see [Initializing Elastic Volumes Support](requesting-ebs-volume-modifications.md#initialize-modification-support)\.
-+ If you are using an unsupported previous\-generation instance type, or if you encounter an error while attempting a volume modification, see [Modifying an EBS volume if Elastic Volumes is not supported](requesting-ebs-volume-modifications.md#modify-volume-stop-start)\.
++ If you are using an unsupported previous\-generation instance type, or if you encounter an error while attempting a volume modification, see [Modify an EBS volume if Elastic Volumes is not supported](requesting-ebs-volume-modifications.md#modify-volume-stop-start)\.
 + A `gp2` volume that is attached to an instance as a root volume cannot be modified to an `st1` or `sc1` volume\.
 If detached and modified to `st1` or `sc1`, it cannot be attached to an instance as the root volume\.
 + A `gp2` volume cannot be modified to an `st1` or `sc1` volume if the requested volume size is below the minimum size for `st1` and `sc1` volumes\.
 + In some cases, you must detach the volume or stop the instance for modification to proceed\.
 If you encounter an error message while attempting to modify an EBS volume, or if you are modifying an EBS volume attached to a previous\-generation instance type, take one of the following steps: